ansys/pydpf-core/doc/source/user_guide/tutorials/plot/plotting_data_on_specific_path.rst

 .. |Points| replace:: :class:`Points <ansys.dpf.core.geometry.Points>`
 .. |Plane| replace:: :class:`Plane <ansys.dpf.core.geometry.Plane>`
 .. |mapping| replace:: :class:`mapping <ansys.dpf.core.operators.mapping.on_coordinates.on_coordinates>`
+.. |Examples| replace:: :mod:`Examples<ansys.dpf.core.examples>`

 This tutorial shows how to get a result mapped over a specific path and how to plot it.

 Define the data
 ---------------

-We will download a simple simulation result file available in our `Examples` package:
+We will download a simple simulation result file available in our |Examples| package:

 .. jupyter-execute::